AVO Logo

 Ballistics

-Breadcrust bomb (ballistic) from a Holocene eruption of Augustine.
+Breadcrust bomb from Holocene eruption of Augustine.
 Photographs from geology field work at Augustine, August 2015.
-Photo by Michelle Coombs, AVO/USGS.

 Explosive eruptions can blast pebble- to boulder-sized or larger fragments of rock, ice, or pumice into the air, where they travel on arcuate, ballistic trajectories away from the vent.
 These projectiles, called ballistics, fall at high speed, and can injure or kill people, and crush or damage equipment and buildings.
 Most ballistics will fall within a few miles of the vent.